technovangelist/katacoda-scenarios/logsintro2/intro.md

-Let's start by looking at the metrics, traces, and logs that are included as soon as you enable the Redis and NGINX integrations.
-We are using Docker as well so we will also enable that.
+<p></p><p>Let's start by looking at the metrics, traces, and logs that are included as soon as you enable the Redis and NGINX integrations.
+We are using Docker as well so we will also enable that.</p>